tuomasj/tuomasj.github.io/_posts/2025-07-23-use-dispatch-to-communicate-between-stimulusjs-controllers.markdown

 This is the controller that handles the communication between two checkboxes.
 The `id` is the identifier between the checkbox in `<main>` and `<aside>`.
 It's the secret sauce to syncronize the `checked`-attribute between the two checkboxes.

-The `statusChanged@window->checkable#setStatus` in HTML is the part where the listening controller action is defined.
+The `checkable:statusChanged@window->checkable#setStatus` in HTML is the part where the listening controller action is defined.
 In order to listen events emitted outside the controller's scope, you need to add `@window` after the event name.

 ```javascript
 // checkable_controller.js